Purchasing property in Cyprus involves important tax considerations, particularly Value Added Tax (VAT).

 Transitional Rules for Older Applications

-Recognising that many purchasers had already commenced projects under the previous framework, transitional provisions were introduced.
-These allow certain developments to continue benefiting from the former regime, provided that the relevant planning application was submitted on or before 31 October 2023.
+Because many purchasers had already commenced projects under that framework, transitional provisions (Article 63 of the VAT Law) allow certain developments to continue benefiting from the former regime, provided the relevant planning permit was issued, or the planning application duly submitted, on or before 31 October 2023.
+Under this arrangement, the old and new frameworks operated in parallel from 16 June 2023 to 15 June 2026, and the pre-2023 regime is due to be abolished entirely from 1 January 2027.

-In April 2026, Cyprus enacted Law 109(I)/2026, extending the transitional arrangements for projects affected by delays in obtaining building permits.
+In April 2026, Cyprus enacted Law 109(I)/2026, published in the Official Gazette on 24 April 2026, amending Article 63 to extend the transitional arrangements for projects affected by delays in obtaining building permits.
+The Tax Commissioner may now continue to examine qualifying Responsible Declarations until 31 December 2026.

 The extension applies where:

-- The building permit was issued after 1 January 2025 or remains pending by 31 December 2026.
+- the building permit was issued after 1 January 2025, or has not been issued by 31 December 2026.

 This article is provided for general information purposes only and does not constitute legal or tax advice.
 The VAT treatment of any property transaction will depend on the specific facts and circumstances of the case.
 To discuss your situation, please contact us at [email protected] to arrange a consultation.